-The medical community is continuously breaking new ground in the research and treatment of developmental disorders, genetic disorders and diseases.
-Likewise, science and technology is always advancing our understanding of the human brain, nervous system and child development on a whole.
+The medical community is continuously breaking new ground in the research and treatment of developmental disorders, genetic disorders, and diseases.
+Likewise, science and technology are always advancing our understanding of the human brain, nervous system, and child development as a whole.
 It’s imperative for the staff at any therapeutic facility to continue their education in order to provide up-to-date care and treatment to patients.
 At Playful Learning Pediatric Therapy, we’re always learning, too.
 Our staff attends continuing education courses each year to ultimately be more effective in assisting your child.

 Learn more at www.beckmanoralmotor.com.